Ayurveda considers sex as a part and parcel of our everyone’s life. But as with most of the rules of life, – control and moderation are the keywords.

 10. On days of special significance

-11. With organs which are non-sexual (oral etc.)
+11. With organs that are non-sexual (oral etc.)

 12. When it is violent